 154.600 MHz (20.00 kHz)

-Operating a Multi-Use Radio Service (MURS) DeviceYou can operate a MURS device in any place where the FCC regulates radio communications.
-A MURS device must be certified by the FCC.
-A certified MURS device has an identifying label placed on it by the manufacturer.
+Operating a Multi-Use Radio Service (MURS) DeviceYou may operate a MURS transmitter at any location the FCC regulates radio communications, subject to certain restrictions.
+A MURS transmitter must be certified by the FCC.
+A certified MURS transmitter has an identifying label placed on it by the manufacturer.

-No MURS unit, under any condition of modulation, shall exceed 2 Watts transmitter power output.
+No MURS transmitter shall, under any condition of modulation, transmit more than 2 watts transmitter power output.

-The usual range of communications between MURS devices is less than a few miles; connecting the unit to an external antenna can extend the range to ten miles or more.
-You cannot make telephone calls with a MURS device.
+The usual range of communications between MURS stations is less than a few miles; connecting a MURS radio to an external antenna can extend the range to ten miles or more.
+MURS stations are not allowed to be interconnected with the public switched telephone network.
+A station identification announcement is not required to be transmitted.
+Other restrictions on the use of MURS stations also apply.